St. George, Louisiana: Transportation

-There are no East-West roads that run through the entire duration of the proposed city limits.
-However, Interstate 10, U.S. Route 61 (a major North–South highway that links Wyoming, Minnesota to New Orleans), and the Old Jefferson Highway (a once-major North–South highway that links Winnipeg, Canada to New Orleans) pass through the center of St. George in a North–South direction.
+There are no east–west roads that run through the entire duration of the city limits.
+However, Interstate 10, U.S. Highway 61 (a major north–south highway that links Wyoming, Minnesota, to New Orleans), and the Old Jefferson Highway (a once-major north–south highway that links Winnipeg, Canada to New Orleans) pass through the center of St. George in a north–south direction.
 The CDP of Old Jefferson is named for its proximity to the old Jefferson Highway.

 The Capital Area Transit System (CATS) has only a limited presence in the St. George area.
 Currently the new city has no intentions of expanding CATS' services within the new city limits.

-The Canadian National Railway and the Kansas City Southern Railway pass through the eastern and western sections of St. George respectively, in a North–South direction.

 Economy

-In 1947, voters in East Baton Rouge Parish approved forming a single form of governance in which the City of Baton Rouge and the rural, unincorporated areas of parish would consolidate the functions of local government.

-In 1982, voters approved the further consolidation of the City and Parish Councils into a single governing body commonly referred to as the Metro Council.
-The Mayor-President is thus the mayor of the City of Baton Rouge as well as the President of East Baton Rouge Parish.

-In 1947, voters also approved the Plan of Government, which serves as the "Home Rule Charter" or constitution.

-In 1950, the metropolitan area of Baton Rouge consisted of East Baton Rouge Parish.
-In 1973, three parishes were added to the Baton Rouge Metropolitan Statistical Area (Baton Rouge MSA): Ascension, Livingston, and West Baton Rouge.
-In 2003, the Baton Rouge MSA was expanded to include five more parishes: East Feliciana, Iberville, Pointe Coupee, St. Helena, and West Feliciana.

-The economy of the St. George area is thus an integral part of the Baton Rouge economy, the East Baton Rouge Parish economy and the Baton Rouge MSA.
+The economy of the St. George area is an integral part of the Baton Rouge economy, the East Baton Rouge Parish economy and the Baton Rouge MSA.

-Notable people

-Living

-Prominent living individuals associated with the community of St. George include: